 Address: 26800 West Mulholland Hwy, Calabasas, CA 91302

 King Gillette Ranch is one of the most secluded hidden gems near Malibu.
-Like Malibu Hindu Temple, it’s located in Calabasas.
-The 588-acre property got its name thanks to its former owner, razor-blade tycoon King Camp Gillette.
-The ranch consists of a recently built visitor’s center, enormous mansion designed in Spanish Revival style and a big park with a large pond.
-Although the building is not open for the visitors, the park is the place to enjoy and explore.
-There are plenty of picnic tables and benches for impromptu lunch in fresh air.
-Photographer can take advantage of the beautiful scenery of the ranch to master their skills.
-More active visitors enjoy a few trails perfect for hiking, strolling, jogging and biking.
-Moreover, some of these trails lead to a knoll known as Inspirational Point that offers stunning views of the surrounding areas.
+The 588-acre property got its name from its former owner, razor-blade tycoon King Camp Gillette.
+The ranch consists of a visitor’s center, enormous Spanish Revival mansion, and a big park with a large pond.
+Although the building keeps its doors closed, the park invites the visitors of all walks of life.
+So, there are plenty of picnic tables and benches for impromptu lunch in fresh air.
+While photographer find the beautiful scenery of the ranch irresistible, the active visitors enjoy a few trails perfect for hiking and biking.
+Some of these trails lead to Inspirational Point, a knoll with stunning views of the surrounding areas.

 Address: 2903 Cornell Rd, Agoura Hills, CA 91301

-Undoubtably, you heard word “Paramount” at least once.
-Most of the people associate this word with Paramount Pictures, a classic Hollywood studio.
+You should’ve heard the word “Paramount” at least once.
+Most of the people associate this name with Paramount Pictures, a classic Hollywood studio.
 But wait, it’s not the only “Paramount”.
-Somewhere in the Santa Monica Mountains near Malibu there is a unique cowboy town called Paramount Ranch.
-Our hidden gem number 5 is a working movie ranch.
-It was created to shoot movies, specifically Westerns, during Hollywood’s Golden Age.
-Such Hollywood classics as “Gunsmoke”, “American Sniper”, “Have Gun Will Travel” and many others had been shot at the ranch.
-Unfortunately, after the era of the Western films came to its end, the cowboy town lost its popularity.
+Somewhere in the Santa Monica Mountains near Malibu, there is a unique cowboy town.
+Its name is Paramount Ranch.
+And this is another hidden gem near Malibu.
+The working movie ranch served as a movie set for Hollywood movies, specifically Westerns, during Hollywood’s Golden Age.
+Such Hollywood classics as “Gunsmoke”, “American Sniper”, “Have Gun Will Travel” and many others came to life at the ranch.
+After the era of the Western films ended, the cowboy town also lost its popularity.
 Today Paramount Ranch with its Western-like buildings still remains one of the most interesting and enticing places near the City of Malibu.
-Furthermore, it’s open for self-guided tours for free.